zenml-io/blog.zenml.io/_posts/2020-05-17-declarative_configs_for_mlops.md

 Standardizing models is hard.
 Higher-level abstractions like Tensorflow and Keras already provide comprehensive APIs, but complex architectures need custom code injection.

 A declarative config will, at least, state which version-controlled code was used.
 Re-runs on the same input will deliver the same results, re-runs on different inputs can be compared.
-Automation of training will yield a version-controllable artefact - the model - of a declared and therefore anticipatable shape.
+Automation of training will yield a version-controllable artifact - the model - of a declared and therefore anticipatable shape.

 ### Evaluation